Object Classification

 The basic idea of thresholding is to answer a question for every pixel in an image: is the pixel value larger than the threshold value or not?
 In ilastik probability maps (result of Pixel Classification) pixel values are in the continuous range from 0.0 to 1.0 in each channel and describe the probability that a pixel belongs into a class.
 In this applet this continuous range is transferred into a binary one, containing only 0s and 1s (so no values in between) by comparing it to a set threshold.

 Note: To see the results of changing the parameter settings in this applet, press the “Apply” button.
+Also be aware that if you already continued in the workflow, changing parameters here will delete any object labelling you have done.

 There are two algorithms you can choose from to threshold your data: Simple and Hysteresis, which can be selected using the “Method” drop down.
 The most important difference between the two is that hysteresis thresholding makes it possible to separate connected objects.